FAST-LB/pyGCodeDecode/README.md

 ### Access the Results

-Now `simulation` contains the simulation results, you can access it through the instance.
+The `simulation` object contains the simulation results, you can access them through various methods:

 Get the individual axis values (position and velocity) at a certain time (e.g. after 2.6 s) to use it in further simulation by: